reetikaChauhan/Final-Project-Proposal/readme.md

+Proof of Concept
+Completed features:
+- Project setup, with mongoose connection and running express server.
+- Authorization of the 2 roles -( normal user and admin)
+- Authentication of user.
+- Implemented models, routes and DAO functions.
+- Implemented text search using city name for searching airport.
+- Implemented aggregation to search flight using arrival city and departure city.
+- Implemented aggregation to get ticket of the user with booking id.

+Tasks Pending:
+- Routes should be fully tested (project test coverage > 80%)

+Project requirements covered:
+- 4 set  of CRUD operations.
+2 complete with create, read and update.
+- Indexes for performance and uniqueness when reasonable
+- At least one of text search, aggregations, and lookups.
+- I will demo my project to the class using postman.

 A description of the scenario my project is operating in:
 - The project name is Airline Ticketing system.
 - The technical stack :